 Day/Swing Trading

-Short Positions: Both broker-dealers permit shorting, although neither one has a short locate tool.
+Short Positions: Both brokers let you short, but neither has a short locate tool.

 Winner: thinkorswim